Vitorsulzbach/Esp32-dht11/README.md

 2. Create a `Struct read` that will store the reading.
 3. Send the adress of it to `getData(struct read *r);`.
 4. The struc now contains the value of humidity in `read.humidity` and the value of temperature(in ºC) in `read.temperature`.
+5. If you want the temperature in ºF just make the conversion.

 ## Example